We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

-A credit score is an important factor in determining your overall financial health.
-Many Canadians are aware that their credit score can have a huge impact on their financial futures.
-To better grow and manage their credit score a number of Canadians have been flocking towards free third-party credit scores services.
+A credit score is an important factor in determining your creditworthiness.
+Many Canadians are aware that their credit scores can have a huge impact on their financial futures.
+To better grow and manage their credit scores, a number of Canadians have been flocking towards free third-party credit scores services.
 These services allow Canadians unlimited access to their credit scores, to help them keep better track of their credit.

-Moreover, many consumers also check their credit score before they apply for a new credit product, to see if their credit-building tactics are working or to examine their credit report for inaccuracies, credit fraud, and identity theft.
-Overall, there are many benefits to checking your credit score, so many consumers are taking advantage of these free credit score services.
+Overall, there are many benefits to checking your credit scores, so many consumers are taking advantage of these free credit score services.

 Are Free Credit Scores The Real Deal?

-While there are many free credit score services available, some plenty of people are skeptical about free credit score services.
+While there are many free credit score services available, plenty of people are skeptical about whether or not they are accurate or even useful.
 After all, how can a business make a profit when their products are advertised as “free”?
-Here are a few catches to “free” credit scores.

-Your Credit Score Is Not The Same As The One Your Lender Sees
+The Credit Scores You See Is Not The Same As The One Your Lender Sees

 Your “Free” Credit Score is Not Your “Beacon” Credit Score

 Here’s the biggest difference; your Beacon credit score is only available to businesses, not to individuals or consumers.
-So, when you pull your client score from a free or low-cost credit monitoring service (including a credit bureau), it may be higher or lower than the one that would otherwise get you approved or denied by a lender.
+So, when you pull your client score from a free or low-cost credit monitoring service (including a credit bureau), it may be higher or lower than the one that a lender or creditor would see if they pulled your credit.

 They Use Your Credit Data For Marketing Purposes

-Essentially, while these companies may sell seemingly helpful products, you’re giving them permission to access your official credit report and credit score.
+Essentially, you’re giving free credit score providers permission to access your official credit report and credit score.
 They can then use your information to send you marketing materials, loan offers, credit card offers, etc.